-Telecom companies need to find new ways to increase their net profit without losing sight of consumer affordability.
-Diversifying into under-explored areas of smartphone management, deploying innovative technologies, and implementing analytical marketing tactics to cross-sell products are all of paramount importance in this fast plateauing market.
+Telecom companies need to find new ways to increase their net profit without losing sight of consumer affordability or expectations.
+Diversifying into under-explored areas of smartphone management, deploying innovative technologies, and implementing analytical marketing tactics to cross-sell products are all of paramount importance in this fast commoditizing market.

 In this article we cover: